API login best practices

 After signing in, making any subsequent call resets the 35 minutes timer.
 You are required to sign in again and generate a new sessionId only if the session is inactive or idle for 35 minutes.

-In this example, a timer is set for 34 minutes (one minute before the login timer expires).
+In this example, a timer is set for 34 minutes (one minute before the sign in timer expires).
 At every subsequent API call, the timer is canceled and a new timer is started.
-When the timer expires, you login again and retrieve a new sessionId.
+When the timer expires, you sign in again and retrieve a new sessionId.

 from threading import Timer